-- 305.1 Thirteen feet in Height, unless operating on a highway, designated by the Colorado Department of Transportation, to operate at Fourteen feet, six inches in Height. - 305.2 One hundred ten thousand pounds Gross Vehicle Weight, subject to the Maximum Limits for Axle weight designated on the Bridge Weight Limit Map.
+- 305.1 Not to exceed fourteen feet six inches in Height, operating on a Highway, designated by the Colorado Department of Transportation. - 305.2 One hundred ten thousand pounds Gross Vehicle Weight, subject to the Maximum Limits for Axle weight designated on the Bridge Weight Limit Map.
 Vehicle must Be Configured with a Quad Axle grouping. - 305.3 Eight feet, six inches in Width. - 305.4 Length - 305.4.1 Tractor/Trailer Combination Seventy feet in Length for all Highways.
 There is No Length limit when trailer is fifty-seven feet four inches or less in Length when utilized as a tractor/trailer combination. - 305.4.2 Truck/Trailer Combination Truck shall not exceed forty-five feet in Length.
-The overall Truck/trailer combination shall not exceed seventy feet in Length. - 305.4.3 Single vehicle shall not exceed forty-five feet in Length. - 305.5 Legal front and rear Overhangs not exceeding four feet in front and ten feet in rear.
+The overall Truck/trailer combination shall not exceed seventy feet in Length. - 305.4.3 Single vehicle shall not exceed forty-five feet in Length.

-306 TWO/THREE AXLE TRAILER ANNUAL OR 6-MONTH OVERWEIGHT PERMIT FOR DIVISIBLE VEHICLES OR LOADS
+- 305.5 Legal front and rear Overhangs not exceeding four feet in front and ten feet in rear. - 306 TWO/THREE AXLE TRAILER ANNUAL OR 6-MONTH OVERWEIGHT PERMIT FOR DIVISIBLE VEHICLES OR LOADS